MotherCoders is a non-profit that helps women with kids on-ramp to careers in technology.

 Mothers face unique challenges in the new economy

 As software eats the world, the demand for technology skills will continue to grow.
 Yet many women with kids who want to gain the technical skills necessary to thrive in the new economy find it difficult to do so due to childcare, work, or financial constraints.

-That's why MotherCoders designed a tech orientation program that directly addresses these challenges.
-In addition to a curriculum that emphasizes basic coding and web design, along with industry knowledge building and peer and professional networking, we offer our students on-site childcare -- a major barrier to access and participation to other technical training programs.
+That's why MotherCoders designed a technology training program that directly addresses these challenges.
+In addition to a curriculum that emphasizes basic web development and design, along with industry knowledge-building and peer and professional networking, we offer our students on-site childcare -- a major barrier to access and participation to other technical training programs.

 Women with kids represent an enormous talent pool

 Let's face it: many women currently have or will have children in their lifetime.

 Over 80% of American women will be moms by the time they reach age 40-44.
 And as of 2009, 32.5 million mothers under age 44 are currently raising children.
 (U.S. Census)

 Moreover, many women with children are college graduates with valuable work experience who merely need to update their technical skills to compete in today's economy.

 Twenty-seven percent of women under age 44 have a bachelor's degree or more.
 (U.S. Census)

 Sixty-six percent of moms under age 44 are already participating in the labor force.

 MotherCoders is working to on-ramp more women with children to careers in technology because we believe the strength and vibrancy of our economy -- and thereby, our communities -- can be greater if we got more mothers with digital skills actively contributing to it.